state-alchemists/zrb/docs/technical-documentation/task-inputs/base-input.md

 __Returns:__

-`dict[str, Any]`: A dictionary where keys are option names and values are the corresponding details.
+`Mapping[str, Any]`: A dictionary where keys are option names and values are the corresponding details.

 ### `BaseInput.get_param_decl`